ethereum/EIPs/EIPS/eip-draft_grant_standard.md

 The standard further delegates `voting` on payouts/refunds to the `manager` which can be an EOA or Contract (e.g. Multisig contract as `manager` or a DAO contract such as Moloch acting as `manager`).
 See discussion with [@NickSzabo4](https://twitter.com/NickSzabo4/) and [@ameensol](https://twitter.com/ameensol)

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">On-chain pools bring additional trust-minimization properties to cash distributions above doing a bunch of simple 1-to-1 payments.
-For example prevents payor from discriminating between payees: once sufficient funds are in the pool everybody gets their cash flow.</p>&mdash; Nick Szabo 🔑 (@NickSzabo4) <a href="https://twitter.com/NickSzabo4/status/1173281662718726145?ref_src=twsrc%5Etfw">September 15, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+For example prevents payor from discriminating between payees: once sufficient funds are in the pool everybody gets their cash flow.</p>&mdash; Nick Szabo 🔑 (@NickSzabo4) <a href="https://twitter.com/NickSzabo4/status/1173281662718726145?ref_src=twsrc%5Etfw">September 15, 2019</a></blockquote>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">You&#39;re right, I should have been more general.
 The grants *standard* defines the minimum set of functions for pooling resources.
 Our reference implementation chose &quot;grantees can be cut off&quot;.
-But you could write the function your way and prevent additional categories of abuse. <a href="https://t.co/eNk6YmRPLH">pic.twitter.com/eNk6YmRPLH</a></p>&mdash; Ameen Soleimani 👹 (@ameensol) <a href="https://twitter.com/ameensol/status/1173317866801770496?ref_src=twsrc%5Etfw">September 15, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+But you could write the function your way and prevent additional categories of abuse. <a href="https://t.co/eNk6YmRPLH">pic.twitter.com/eNk6YmRPLH</a></p>&mdash; Ameen Soleimani 👹 (@ameensol) <a href="https://twitter.com/ameensol/status/1173317866801770496?ref_src=twsrc%5Etfw">September 15, 2019</a></blockquote>

 #### Why do we think the current interface is the best?